 People value the “French experience;” it is one of the features that makes France the most visited country in Europe.
 There were nearly 85 million visitors in 2017 according to the United Nations World Tourism Index.

-Art and culture [The French Appreciation of Art and Cinema] are accessible at churches, in museums, and in art districts like the Latin Quarter in Paris, or Cannes on the French Riviera.
+Art and culture are accessible at churches, in museums, and in art districts like the Latin Quarter in Paris, or Cannes on the French Riviera.
 Local artists hold “vernissages,” or exhibition openings, where, wine glass in hand, you can mix and mingle with other guests.
 One weekend each year, usually the third in September, is reserved for Heritage Days, or “Journées du Patrimoine.”
 On these days, many of France’s cultural treasures are open to the public for a free or reduced rate.

 Besides the Louvre, the Musée d’Orsay and the Musée Beaubourg have some of the largest collections of artwork in the world.
 They offer reduced rates for students and free admission on the first Sunday of the month, and everyday for European citizens under 26.
 In addition, museums or stately homes often offer a “visite insolite,” which is an amazing opportunity to go behind the scenes and see treasures not normally shown to the public.
 Once again, the Syndicat d’lnitiative will have the details.